Karina856/EMarketingStrategyLVRestaurant/searchEngineOptimization.md

     *Content must be easy to read and understand
     Tools: Yoast SEO, Hemingway Editor
 11. Check SEO
-    SEO audit to identify issues and opportunities for improvement
+    *SEO audit to identify issues and opportunities for improvement
     TOOLS: Screaming Frog, Ahrefs Site Audit, webSEO
 12. Use H1, H2, H3 - 2k Words - Images & UL
-    Use structured headings, content approximate 2000 words, images of dishes, and bullet points for menu highlights.
+    *Use structured headings, content approximate 2000 words, images of dishes, and bullet points for menu highlights.
+    TOOLS: Grammarly
+13. Set up Google search console (create sitemaps, chech querries) *For monitoring site performance, submit sitemaps, track keywords that bring traffic, create and submit a sitemap to Google Search Console and review and analyse search queries to understand how users find our website
+    TOOL: google search console, XML Sitemaps
+14. Use SSL/HTTPS
+    *Implement HTTPS for secure data transfer and improved rankings
+    TOOLS: SSL Labs
+15. Inject traffic from social media site through social media content *Share blog posts, special offers, and events on platforms like Instagram and Facebook
+    TOOLS: Hootsuite